-- an economic entity is transferred from one business to another, ie the entity is sold as a going concern and retains its identity after the transfer - this is known as a business transfer
+- an economic entity is one which is stable and is transferred from one business (part or undertaking) to another, ie the entity is sold as a going concern and retains its identity after the transfer - this is known as a business transfer (standard transfer)

-An economic entity is defined as an organised grouping of resources, eg a grouping of employees and assets, such as premises and computer equipment, that pursues an economic activity.
+An economic entity is defined as an organised grouping of resources, eg a grouping of employees and assets, such as premises and computer equipment, that has the objectie of pursuing an economic activity.
 Some transfers will qualify as both a business transfer and as a service provision change, eg outsourcing a service will often meet both definitions.

 Examples of service provision changes are where:

 - a business contracts its security arrangements to an outside security business (outsourcing)

 - a business decides to hire its own staff to provide catering to replace an outside catering business (in-sourcing)